 We also engage volunteer guest speakers that give STEM career talks.
 Students hear from diverse volunteers about their STEM career, and the educational path they took to get there.
 The goal is to introduce youth to careers in STEM that they may not have considered in the past and learn how they can become qualified to do that in their future.

-Option 1- In-School Program: We can come to your school to offer programming during the school day.
+Option 1- In-School Program: We can come to your school to offer computer science programming during the school day.

-Option 2- After School Program: We can offer programming after school, either at a centralized location in the district, or at a particular school/ program location.
+Option 2- After School Program: We can offer computer science programming after school, either at a centralized location in the district, or at a particular school/ program location.

 There is currently no cost to have our programs in your district if you serve over 50% minority students, or over 50% economically disadvantaged students.
 However, we do ask for classroom space and a teacher, staff or parent volunteer to be present to help supervise programming.
 Our lessons teach computer science concepts (e.g., logic, binary, discrete probability, mechanical computing via Turing Tumbles) that do not need computers, so they are accessible for any classroom.
-We are currently at capacity for Fall 2025, but if you are interested in having computer science programs at your school for 2026, please contact info@stemmingideas.org.
+We are currently at capacity for 2025-2026 school year, but if you are interested in having computer science programs at your school for the 2026-2027 school year, please contact info@stemmingideas.org.

 Our goal is to offer programs both in-school as well as an after-school program.
 We currently are providing our Computer Science Unplugged programs at Godwin Heights Middle School and at Kentwood Middle Schools ARCH After School Program.
 In the past we provided programs with Northview High School, Grand Valley State University STEPS Camp, and TRIO Upward Bound.
 If you are interested in having our program at your school or program, or having your child attend one of our programs, please contact us at info@stemmingideas.org.